Northwest Horticultural Council

 A. Labeling requirements:

-The Saudi Food & Drug Authority (SFDA) has announced labeling requirements that will come into force in March or April of 2020.
+The Saudi Food & Drug Authority (SFDA) imposes labeling requirements.
 The labeling information has been provided by the USDA Foreign Agricultural Service (FAS) following consultations with SFDA and Saudi importers.
 Shippers are advised to consult closely with their customers to avoid problems on arrival.

 The following labeling information must be written in Arabic as well as a foreign language such as English: